zikozee/spring-modulith-example/Notes.md

+COURSE NAME: Spring Modulith (Simplified)
+## Monoliths vs Micro service
+- advantages of each
+- failure points of each
+- how moduliths come in
+  - show diagram

-## show dependencies used and setup
+## show dependencies used and setup   ---->>> DONE
 - setup from scratch
 - show how database connect from docker
 - show benefit of docker compose

+- create a github issue for the above and push
+- connect database withing intellij

 ## Define Project Structure
+- show diagram of the project goal
+-
+- video 1
   - Order
   - Inventory
   - Payment

+- video 2
   - prepopulate Inventory with Items

 Order picks from Inventory
 payment completes order